 Learning the language

 Learning the local language is one of the most important things you can do when moving to another country.
 Even if it’s just a few basic phrases to begin with.
 I would not have been able to open a bank account, converse with people at work or get my apartment wifi fixed without some knowledge of Spanish.
+I also think its important to keep learning Spanish, practicing and improving while living in Spain.

 Getting familiar with the area

-A little research is really helpful when you move somewhere.
+A little research is really helpful when you move anywhere.
 Doing some pre-move research about Madrid certainly helped me to feel like I knew where I was going.
 Then, once you are all moved in, go out and explore.
 Its exciting to explore the streets of new place and it will really help you to relax once your surroundings feel more familiar.

 Brushing up on some Spanish history